JesperGrank/Headless-CMS/README.md

+# Project description
+This is a written guide on how to create a headless CMS project by using https://wordpress.com as your API.
+This project is built with React but you may swap that to whichever library suits you the best.

-# 1: Setting up this project as a boilerplate
+## 1: Setting up this project as a boilerplate

 ### 1.1: Fork or clone this project to chosen directory onto your computer
 ### 1.2: Run `` npm install`` in your terminal